roopindersingh/CSA_Workshop/readme.txt.txt

 This is a demo  folder for workshop on scm...

-Btw the workshop is pretty fun !!
+Btw the workshop is pretty fun  and interesting!!